 Business Employment Dynamics are derived from reports of employment and wage data for workers covered by unemployment insurance (UI) and Unemployment Compensation for Federal Employees (UCFE).
 The reports are a result of the administration of State unemployment insurance programs that require most employers to pay quarterly taxes based on employment and wages of workers covered by UI.
 For more information on State unemployment insurance, visit the website of the Employment and Training Administration of the Department of Labor.

-Gross job gains and gross job losses are derived from longitudinal histories of over 6.4 million private sector employer reports out of 8.2 million total reports of employment and wages submitted by States to BLS in the fourth quarter 2002.
+Gross job gains and gross job losses are derived from longitudinal histories of over 9.1 million private sector employer reports out of 11.6 million total reports of employment and wages submitted by States to BLS in the first quarter 2023.What is not included in Business Employment Dynamics?

 Major exclusions from UI coverage are self-employed workers, religious organizations, most agricultural workers on small farms, all members of the Armed Forces, elected officials in most States, most employees of railroads, some domestic workers, most student workers at schools, and employees of certain nonprofit organizations.